revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Azure_Devops.md

 - Data pipelines provide:

-`Consistency`: Data pipelines transform data into a consistent format for users to consume Error reduction: Automated data pipelines eliminate human errors when manipulating data `Efficiency`: Data professionals save time spent on data processing transformation.
+`Consistency`: Data pipelines transform data into a consistent format for users to consume.

+`Error reduction`: Automated data pipelines eliminate human errors when manipulating data.

+`Efficiency`: Data professionals save time spent on data processing transformation.
 Saving time allows then to focus on their core job function - getting the insight out of the data and helping business makes better decisions.

 </blockquote>